What is unauthorized access?

 Secure data storage practices

 Adhering to secure data storage practices is crucial to protecting electronic data from unauthorized access and maintaining data integrity.
-Regular data backups and encryption are key components of this protective measure.
+Regular data backups and encryption are components of this protective measure.

 By implementing robust access controls and user authentication protocols, further strengthening the existing defence mechanisms, you can effectively prevent unauthorized access and uphold the confidentiality of sensitive information.